 Teen Click It or Ticket

-A seat belt offers the best protection in a crash, but sadly, seat belt use remains low among teen drivers and passengers.
-In 2020, 46%, or 138 of 300, of teen drivers killed in vehicle crashes were not wearing a seat belt.
+Seat belts offer the best protection in a crash, but sadly seat belt use remains low among teen drivers and passengers.
+In 2021, 45% (144 of 318) of teens killed in vehicle crashes were not wearing seat belts.